canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

    stable version when it's released.
 -  What to modify to make the source build properly.

-The same recipe format is used for bzr via bzr-builder and git via git-build-recipe.
+This recipe format is used for git via git-build-recipe.

 Writing a recipe
 ~~~~~~~~~~~~~~~~